 Recycle Used Motor Oil

-To produce 2.5 quarts of motor oil, it takes 42 gallons of crude oil, but only one gallon of recycled oil.
+It only takes one gallon of recycled oil, versus 42 gallons of crude oil, to produce 2.5 quarts of motor oil.
 Whenever you change your oil or other vehicle fluids at home, make sure you recycle them.
 And never pour used motor oil down storm drains, because the drains will carry the oil directly to Texas waterways.
 The used oil from one oil change can contaminate 1 million gallons of fresh water-a year's supply for 50 people.
 Find a recycling center near you

 Check Toilets for Leaks